jansenc/jansenc.github.io/news/index.md

 <h2>2026</h2>
 <ul>
     <li>
     Our paper <strong>How Hard is it to Rig a Benchmark?
-A Social Choice Analysis of Leaderboard Robustness</strong> was accepted for publication in the proceedings of <strong>Advances in Neural Information Processing (NeurIPS 2026)</strong>.
+A Social Choice Analysis of Leaderboard Robustness</strong> was accepted for publication in the proceedings of <strong>The Fortieth Annual Conference on Neural Information Processing Systems (NeurIPS 2026)</strong>.
 A preprint can be found <a href="https://arxiv.org/abs/2605.23628">here</a>.
   </li>
     <br>
     <li>